 We live in the information age.
 And it’s being dumped on us by the truckload.
 Three pounds of stuff in the mailbox a day.
-Hundreds of TV channels, streaming services, etc. to binge on.
-623 e-mail messages selling male enhancement pills.
+Hundreds of TV channels, streaming services to binge on.
+623 e-mail messages selling male enhancement pills per day.

 And that’s only a fraction of the information that bombards us.
-There are billboards along the highway, news broadcasts on the radio, newspapers, bills, books, seminars, random conversations at lunch time, business meetings, it never ends.
+There are billboards along highways, news broadcasts on the radio, newspapers, bills, books, seminars, random conversations at lunch time, business meetings, it never ends.

 This information overload is felt even when you walk into the supermarket cereal aisle and have to choose from about 200 boxes screaming with bright colors and promises of low fat and high fiber, when all you want is lots of sugar and a cool little plastic prize or something like that.

 There’s just too much information to process.
 And when people feel overwhelmed, they react in ways that aren’t good for your blog.